AlexsLemonade/scpca-downstream-analyses/README.md

 #### Filtering parameters

 There are two types of filtering methods that can be specified in the project metadata file, [`miQC`](https://bioconductor.org/packages/release/bioc/html/miQC.html) or `manual` filtering.
+For more information on choosing a filtering method, see [Filtering low quality cells](./processing-information.md#filtering-low-quality-cells) in the [processing information document](./processing-information.md).
 Below are the parameters required to run either of the filtering methods.

 | Parameter        | Description | Default value |